How to Plant Seeds Outside!

 This Lesson Plan is part of the Home and Gardening modules of SustainEd Farms' virtual programming.

 Spring is here, and, depending on where you live, the danger of a hard frost may have passed by now.
 After taking into consideration your crop sequences and successions of crops within the season, it is time to start planting the garden out.
-While selecting which seeds to plant and when to plant them may require good foresight and planning, planting the seeds themselves is simple with just a few simple rules to abide by.
+While selecting which seeds to plant outside and when to plant them may require good foresight and planning, planting the seeds themselves is simple with just a few simple rules to abide by.
 In this lesson, students will learn how to interpret seeding instructions on a seed package and apply them.

 Students will be able to …